-Sustainable model building combines your hobby with environmentally conscious action by using eco-friendly materials, reusing components, and choosing brands that invest in sustainable production.
-You can improve existing projects by making conscious choices regarding paint, glue, and components, while old models get a second life through creative repurposing.
+Sustainable model building combines your hobby with environmentally conscious practices by using eco-friendly materials, repurposing components, and choosing brands that invest in sustainable production.
+You can improve existing projects by making conscious choices regarding paint, glue, and parts, while giving old models a second life through creative repurposing.

 What are the most environmentally friendly materials for model building?

 FSC-certified wood comes from sustainably managed forests and is perfect for wooden models, ship models, and architectural projects.
 The material is sturdy, workable, and biodegradable.
-Recycled plastic is made from waste and offers the same benefits as new plastic, but with a much lower carbon footprint.
+Recycled plastic is made from waste materials and offers the same benefits as new plastic but with a much lower carbon footprint.

 Biodegradable plastics like PLA (Polylactic Acid) are ideal for 3D printing components.
-They break down in industrial composting facilities and are made from renewable raw materials like corn starch.
+They break down in industrial composting facilities and are made from renewable resources like corn starch.
 Bamboo grows incredibly fast and is surprisingly strong, making it suitable for lightweight constructions and details.

 Natural fibers like hemp and flax are used in composite materials that are stronger than traditional plastics.
 These materials are completely biodegradable and have even absorbed CO2 during their growth.